Stirling-Tools/Stirling-Tools.github.io/docs/Modes-and-Licensing.md

 > `Maximum number of users reached.
 Allowed: 5, Available slots: 0`

-The limit applies to the total number of users in the database, not concurrent sessions.
-The limit is HMAC-signed against the installation's keys and verified on every settings read - manual database edits to raise it are detected and rolled back.
-To raise the limit, install a Server license (unlimited users) or an Enterprise license (seat-capped).
-Paid licenses **replace** the limit rather than adding to grandfathering.
+The limit applies to the total number of user accounts in the system, not concurrent sessions.
+To raise it, install a Server license (unlimited users) or an Enterprise license (seat-capped).

 ### V1 → V2 grandfathering

 If you upgraded from Stirling PDF V1 to V2 with existing users:

-- Your user-count limit is set to `max(5, currentUserCount)` and **permanently locked**.
-Existing V1 installs with 50 users keep working without a paid license.
+- Your existing user count is preserved, so an install with 50 V1 users keeps working on the Free plan after the upgrade.
-- Existing OAuth/SAML users are flagged as grandfathered and keep SSO access without a paid license.
+- Existing OAuth/SAML users keep SSO access without a paid license.
 New OAuth/SAML users on the same install still require a paid license.

 Fresh V2 installs don't get grandfathering - the 5-user limit applies and OAuth/SAML require a paid license.